Catherine Aird Books in Order

 Sloan and Crosby Series (Books in Order)

 The Sloan and Crosby series, aka the Chronicles of Calleshire Series, follows Detective Inspector C.D.
 Sloan of the Berebury CID and his impulsive and clumsy Detective Constable William Crosby as they both investigate murders in the fictional English county of Calleshire.
 The series is a mix of traditional village mystery and police procedural.
-While the stories have flawlessly crated puzzle mysteries, the cases are handled by the police rather than by an amateur sleuth.
-The ongoing sense of humor comes from the strong contrast between the methodical, long-suffering Sloan and his constantly irritable superior Superintendent Leeyes, and the enthusiastic but rather useless Crosby.
-The series ran from 1966 to 2023, with 28 novels published for almost six decades.
+While the stories are perfect puzzle mysteries, the cases are handled by the police rather than by an amateur sleuth.
+The comedy comes from the clash between three very different characters: steady and patient Sloan, his constantly grumpy boss Superintendent Leeyes, and the eager but incompetent Crosby.
+The series ran from 1966 to 2023, with 26 novels published for almost six decades.

 - The Religious Body, 1966